wein.plus

 Greek term for Grande Reserve; see under Greece at the quality levels.

-Greek viticultural history began, so to speak, with a fling between the supreme god Zeus and the beautiful Seméle (daughter of Harmonia, goddess of concord), which led to the birth of Dionysus, the god of wine, joy, grapes, fertility and ecstasy.
-Ancient Greece or, based on archaeological finds, especially the island of Crete, is considered one of the "cradles of European wine culture".
-Wine was already cultivated in the Mycenaean culture in the 16th century BC (Mycenae = north-eastern Peloponnese), as indicated by amphorae that have been found.
+According to Greek mythology, the history of Greek viticulture began with an affair between the supreme god Zeus and the beautiful Seméle (daughter of Harmonia, goddess of harmony).
+This led to the birth of Dionysus, the god of wine, joy, grapes, fertility and ecstasy.
+Ancient Greece, especially the island of Crete, is considered to be one of the "cradles of European wine culture" due to many archaeological finds of wine-growing artefacts such as amphorae.
+Viticulture already existed in the Mycenaean civilisation in the 16th century BC (Mycenae = north-eastern Peloponnese).

 Griechenland - Szene aus Platons Symposion und Amphore 500 v.
 Chr.

-Wine was an important part of the drinking culture of daily life.
-This was also expressed in the symposia, a drinking party accompanied by witty conversations, jokes, songs, music, games and performances.
-The painting shows the famous work "Symposion" by Plato (428/427-348/347 BC) with, among others, the participants Aristophanes (450-380 BC) and Socrates (470-399 BC).
-The Greeks were also among the very first to attach great importance to wine as a valuable commodity.
-In the Iliad, Homer (8th century BC) already reports on wine as the beverage of choice for the heroes he describes.
+Wine was an important part of everyday life.
+The symposia were an expression of a drinking bout accompanied by witty conversations, jokes, songs, music, games and performances.
+The painting shows the famous work "Symposion" by Plato (428/427-348/347 BC) with the participants Aristophanes (450-380 BC) and Socrates (470-399 BC).
+The Greeks were also the first to recognise wine as a valuable commodity.
+In the Iliad, Homer (8th century BC) already mentions wine as the house drink of the heroes described.
 The historian Hesiod (~750-680 BC), the philosopher Aristotle (384-322 BC), the naturalist Theophrastus (370-287 BC) and the physician Galen (129-216) also dealt with wine and viticulture.

-On their colonising campaigns in the Mediterranean, the Greeks brought their grapevine and wine-growing culture to Sicily, to southern Italy known as Oinotria, to southern France and to the Black Sea.
+On their colonisation campaigns in the Mediterranean, the Greeks brought their grapevines and wine culture to Sicily, southern Italy (known as Oinotria ), southern France and the Black Sea.
 Many methods were adopted by the Celts and Romans.
-The Roman poet Vergil described the diversity of grape varieties: "It would be easier to count the grains of sand in Greece than the different grape varieties."
-The famous port city of Monemvasia on the Peloponnese peninsula was a widely used transhipment point for sweet wines from the Aegean in the late Middle Ages under the rule of Venice, which were shipped from here to many countries in Europe.
-From the 15th to the middle of the 19th century, the Ottomans ruled the country, during which time wine lost its importance due to the Muslim ban on alcohol, only continuing on a relatively small scale on most of the islands.
-Therefore, some knowledge was preserved.
+The Roman poet Virgil described the diversity of grape varieties: "It would be easier to count the grains of sand in Greece than the different grape varieties."

-Despite its strongly maritime character, Greece has a very high mountainous content.
-The soils of limestone, granite and volcanic rock and the prevailing Mediterranean climate with short humid mild winters and dry hot summers have a favourable effect on viticulture.
-The often dry autumns produce mostly fully ripe grapes with relatively little acidity.
+Despite its strong maritime character, Greece has a high proportion of mountainous terrain.
+The soils of limestone, granite and volcanic rock and the prevailing Mediterranean climate with short, humid, mild winters and dry, hot summers have a favourable effect on viticulture.
+The often dry autumns usually produce fully ripe grapes with relatively low acidity.
 Most of the wine-growing areas are located near the coast with moderating sea breezes.
-To give the wines more structure, vineyards are deliberately planted at high altitudes.
-The vines can build up more extract and reach higher acidity levels due to the extended vegetation cycle.
-Another effective method of slowing down the ripening full stop is to deliberately plant vineyards on north-facing slopes.
+In order to give the wines more structure, vineyards are deliberately planted at high altitudes.
+The extended vegetation cycle allows the vines to build up more extract and achieve higher acidity levels.
+One effective method of slowing down the ripening process is...

 Voices of our members